benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 Until (exit = TRUE);
 ```

 `Binit` cleared all previous button state and assumed a blank screen. `Defbutton` defined a button.
 Then a loop ran (with the aforementioned CPU-specific delay) until a button was pressed.
-Which button was simply an integer that gave the number of the button in the order in which `Defbutton` was called initially. `swapindent` gave a effect of the button being pressed.
+Which button was simply an integer that gave the number of the button in the order in which `Defbutton` was called initially. `swapindent` gave the effect of the button being pressed.

-Some of the other examples are quite long, so I won't quote them in-line, I think it's time to link to the code in all it's glory instead.
+Some of the other examples are quite long, so I won't quote them in-line, I think it's time to link to the code in all its glory instead.
 The original code is here: [GRCLC120.PAS](https://github.com/benashford/grcalc/blob/master/original/GRCLC120.PAS)

 The main "calculating" function was [`CalcY`](https://github.com/benashford/grcalc/blob/master/original/GRCLC120.PAS#L376-L454).

 There's an absolutely mammoth function called `Displaycontrol`, (starts [here](https://github.com/benashford/grcalc/blob/master/original/GRCLC120.PAS#L534)) which was unusually accurately named, it was responsible for the display of the graph itself.
 Display of menus and settings, etc. were separate.
 All those functions made liberal use of Pascal's ability to nest functions and procedures, these were not closures or first-class functions as we'd expect them today (you couldn't return them or pass them as arguments, but they did have the ability to read and modify the parent's local variables); in this code they were mainly used as crude namespacing, if FunctionB was only ever called from FunctionA then it was nested inside FunctionA.

-One feature I had completely forgotten until writing this is that it saved it's settings on exit, and read it back on startup.
+One feature I had completely forgotten until writing this is that it saved its settings on exit, and read it back on startup.
 This has made testing it easier.

 ## Resurrection attempts